-In 1995, a groundbreaking summer camp welcomed its first group of campers: 23 children with epilepsy.
-Today, Brainy Camps Association is a consortium of medically-managed camps, support groups, and programs for families and children with different chronic health conditions, including Down syndrome, type-1 diabetes, neurofibromatosis, cerebral palsy, and congenital heart disease.
-Each year, 400 kids attend one of 10 residential camps (four to seven days) designed for their particular condition, enjoying a classic summer experience in a safe environment where respect is the norm.
-Participants test their limits, gain independence and, most importantly, build powerful friendships among peers with the same condition.
-Group activities challenge campers to work together and overcome obstacles – but the kids also hike, play games, and sing around the campfire.
-Meanwhile, parents get a much needed respite, while a team of professionals – from physicians to nutritionists to social workers – ensures each child’s safety and care.
+In 1995, a groundbreaking summer camp welcomed its first campers: 23 children with epilepsy.
+Today, Brainy Camps is a consortium of medically-managed camps, support groups, and programs for families and children with different chronic health conditions, including autism spectrum disorders, celiac disease, cerebral palsy, Down syndrome, Tourette syndrome, and more.
+Each year, over 400 children attend one of the 4- to 7-day residential camps designed for their condition, enjoying a classic summer experience in a safe environment.
+Campers test their limits and gain independence – all while hiking, singing campfire songs, and building friendships with their peers.
+Meanwhile, parents get a much-needed respite, while a professional team (physicians, nutritionists, social workers) ensures each child’s safety and care.
 As one child said: “Camp is one of the only places I can go where people accept me for who I am and everyone understands.”

 Awards & Recognition

 Featured in the American Hospital Association, AHA.
 TBA